AndreiCravtov/ferrous-lang/README.md

     + This also means no more "object safety" rules that restrict which traits can and cannot be trait-objects (i.e. dynamically dispatched interfaces.)
 But the reason why object-safety exists in Rust is because trait-objects are considered to be "unsized" so the compiler doesn't know how much stack-space they require for allocation.
-So these fat-pointers are gonna need to include that information somewhere I guess??
+So these fat-pointers are gonna need to include that sizing information somewhere I guess??
+Then it might be wize to keep Rust's `dyn Trait` syntax to indicate that a trait is being dynamically dispatched (and hence the runtime overhead is explicitly shown.)
     + Although I'd still have to see what things should be considered part of the "unsafe" block?
 Unsafe generally means it can create undefined behavior, or is something simmilar.
 What kinds of things in Go can create this?
 Can Go's pointer arithmetic lead to UB?
 Should I still have a notion of mutable and immutable references/pointers?
 If so,